broady/tygor/README.md

 }
 ```

-The client uses JavaScript Proxies to provide method access without code generation bloat—your bundle only includes the types and a small runtime, regardless of how many RPC methods you have.
+The client uses JavaScript Proxies to provide method access without code generation bloat.
+Your bundle only includes the types and a small runtime, regardless of how many RPC methods you have.

 Example `manifest.ts`: